City (typeface): City Pro

-In 2007–09, Berthold released OpenType Pro version of City called City Pro, which supports Central European, Latin Extended A characters.
+In 2007–09, Berthold released an OpenType Pro version of City called City Pro, which supports Central European, Latin Extended A characters.
 OpenType features include ordinals, proportional lining figures, subscripts and superscripts, fractions.

 Square Slabserif 711

 The Square Slabserif 711 font from Bitstream is very similar to City and is available in light, medium, and bold weights.
 The Square Slabserif 711 also support Greek and Cyrillic.